 © Grégoire Delanos

-Atelier Arpente is a wildly creative laboratory that combines harvesting, reuse of materials and screen-printing using tinctorial plants to create and print local, eco-friendly graphic objects.
+Atelier Arpente is a wildly creative laboratory that combines illustration and screen-printing using tinctorial plants to create sensitive, environmentally-friendly graphic objects.

 Frugal, local and responsible images